mostafa4mohamed/Daily-forecast-App/README.md

 ## Technologies

--Kotlin: Programming language used.
+- Kotlin: Programming language used.
--Room: Used for caching data in offline mode.
+- Room: Used for caching data in offline mode.
--Coroutines: Used to handle asynchronous tasks.
+- Coroutines: Used to handle asynchronous tasks.
--Hilt: Implemented for dependency injection.
+- Hilt: Implemented for dependency injection.
--Retrofit: Used to fetch data from the server.
+- Retrofit: Used to fetch data from the server.
+- JUnit 4: to implement Unit tests.